TakashiYoshinaga/DepthVideoPlayer/README.md

 4. **Recording**
    - Tap the 'Rec' button to start recording.
-     * The area at the depth marked by a blue line will be displayed clearly in the Looking Glass.
+     * The areas around the depth indicated by the blue line will be clearly displayed in the Looking Glass.
    - Tap the 'Stop' button to end the recording.

 5. **Playback**